Exploring Values about Sexuality: Challenging Assumptions

 We all have personal values, a collection of beliefs and principles that guide decision-making and choices.
-To provide youth and their families with the best possible care, it’s helpful to be aware of how personal values influence our work.
+Before talking with children and youth about sexuality, it’s helpful for parents and professionals to reflect on their own beliefs, values and assumptions and to be aware of how those influence their work.

 As social worker, I like to think I do a good job of meeting clients where they are at.
 But today I’m not so sure.
 Katie came in, sobbing.
 She showed me a pregnancy test that she took.
 I looked at it and said “Katie, you can relax.
 This says you’re not pregnant.
 Let’s go to the sexual health clinic and get you some better birth control so you don’t have to worry about this again!”
 To my surprise, this just made her cry harder.
 Long story short, she ended up being upset about NOT being pregnant.
 This is a 15 year old street kid who has already had a baby taken away.
 She’s in an abusive relationship with a 19 year old drug dealer.
 How can she want to be pregnant?
 What is she thinking?
 Sometimes I think some people are better off not being allowed to get pregnant at all!

 This exercise will help you to become more aware of your values and beliefs and how they may influence your communication about sexuality and relationships.